nengo/nengo.github.io/reviewing.rst

 If you've contributed to a Nengo project, then its maintainer will assign you reviews based on your contributions thus far.

 You will be assigned
 at most two reviews concurrently.
+The reviews currently assigned to you can be viewed `here <https://github.com/pulls/review-requested>`_.
+Please respond to review requests within a week.

-If you have any concerns or preferences, please contact a :ref:`project maintainer <Nengo projects>`!
+If you cannot review within a week, please let the :ref:`project maintainer <Nengo projects>` know so that they can assign the review to someone else.

 Reviewing a pull request
 ========================